JiangengDong/ECE276C/README.md

 ## Dependencies' installation guide

-I assume the system is Ubuntu 18.04 and the Python version is 3.7.9 in this part.
+We assume the system is Ubuntu 18.04 and the Python version is 3.7.9 in this part.

 ### MuJoCo